Triggers

 Overview

-Triggers automate script execution in response to events, schedules, or user actions.
+Automate script execution by attaching triggers to schedules, events, or user actions.
 Configure triggers in the script’s Config tab.

 Trigger Type Covered in detail